mikekpl/pokedex/README.md

 # Pokédex using Jetpack Compose

-A Pokémon list project that exhibits the next generation way for us to build our multi-module Android Applications using Jetpack Compose, Hilt, Clean Architecture, Kotlin Flow and more...
+A Pokémon list project that exhibits the next generation way for us to build our multi-module Android Applications using Kotlin 2.0.0, Jetpack Compose, Hilt, Clean Architecture, and more...

 <p align="center">
 <img src="https://raw.githubusercontent.com/mike14u/pokedex/main/images/showcase.png" />